 MP for Chesham and Amersham

 Sarah Green is the Liberal Democrat MP for Chesham and Amersham, first elected in 2021.
-She currently sits on the Public Accounts Committee and has previously served as Liberal Democrat spokesperson for International Trade and for Wales, with committee work on end-of-life care and domestic abuse-related legislation.
+She serves on the Public Accounts Committee and has previously been Liberal Democrat spokesperson for International Trade and for Wales, with committee involvement on the Terminally Ill Adults (End of Life) Bill in 2025 and on the Child Support Collection (Domestic Abuse) Bill in 2022.

-Declared financial interests include family members engaged in third-party lobbying and visits outside the UK.
+Declared financial interests include a family member engaged in third-party lobbying and visits outside the UK.

 Generated 21 February 2026